 Essentially, what you want to do first is take some deep diaphragmatic breaths as noted earlier.
 This calms your mind and gets oxygen up to your brain.

-Then, while continuing to breath deeply, spend time getting in touch with each of your 5 senses, one at a time.
+Then, while continuing to breathe deeply, spend time getting in touch with each of your 5 senses, one at a time.

 5) Chew Something